sdr-enthusiasts/docker-radarvirtuel/README.md

 ```

 4. Restart your container stack with `docker-compose up -d` and you're in business.
 Monitor `docker logs -f radarvirtuel` to check for any errors.

+## Upgrade from an older RadarVirtuel configuration

+The fastest way to upgrade is by replacing the `Environment:` section of your existing Radarvirtuel service in `docker-compose.yml` with the one from [this file](docker-compose.yml).
+See also item 3 of the [Quick Start Guide](#quick-start-guide) for the minimum set of parameters.

+Note that you MUST fill in all parameters marked mandatory, and you MUST remove at least the `FEEDER_KEY` and `RV_SERVER` parameters from your environment.
+If you don't do this, the container logs will continue to complain!

+Also note that you MUST mount the `data` and `cpuinfo` volumes as shown in the example [docker-compose.yml](docker-compose.yml).
+If you don't do this, the container won't be able to remember the UID and will regularly get a new Station ID.
+This is bad and really annoying!
+Don't be that person!

 ## All parameters